syntax-engineering/datum/README.md

 ### Binding a Test Case to a Table

-When writing a unit test or functional test *with Test::Unit*, bind your test case to your table with drive_with.
+When writing a unit test or functional test with <b>Test::Unit</b>, bind your test case to your table with drive_with.

 ```ruby
 test "vote_counter should count positive votes" do